-Australia Set to Enact Legislation Granting Workers ‘Right to Disconnect’ from After-Hours Work
+Australia to Enact ‘Right to Disconnect’ from After-Hours Work Law

 Australia’s parliament is on track to approve a proposed “right to disconnect” bill, granting workers the freedom to disregard unreasonable calls and messages from their employers outside regular working hours without facing repercussions, as reported by Reuters.